w3f/Grants-Program/applications/polkadot-contract-wizard.md

 ### Overview

 The Polkadot Contract Wizard aims to be the project that provides the entry point for the next generation of web3 users, developers and non developers in the Polkadot ecosystem.
-It will achieve that goal by enabling new users creating their own contracts in a few clicks.
+It will achieve that goal by enabling new users creating their own contracts in a few steps.
 We want to provide the possibility to anyone to be able to create their own smart contracts as a tool for their work.
 The users need to focus on what they do, so we make the access to smart contracts easy for them.
 They don’t need to care about programming, but they need to be able to customize their smart contracts in a simple way with the support of the developer community around the world.

 ### Project Details